niknudge/pres/Lightning_Powershell/Powershell.md

 note:
 The Powershell Gallery contains a massive repository of 3rd party cmdlets and functions Easily install using the command `Install-Module -Name ...`

 ---

-# Developing

-- Call and Response: Using the Shell
-- Full on Programming: Using the ISE or IDE

-note:
-The standard installation includes the shell & ISE<br>
-Shell, like a standard command line where you can write a command and a response is returned<br>
-A programming environment where you create full blown programs<br>
-There's even graphical libraries to develop GUI applications if you really want to

----